ow-mods/ow-mod-man/owmods_gui/HELP.md

 The manager can be installed on Steam Deck in Desktop Mode in the Discover app.

+The mod manager requires that the game is installed in `~/.steam/steam/steamapps/common/Outer Wilds` or `~/Games/Heroic/OuterWilds`.

+When selecting game path **DO NOT** use the browse button, on Flatpak this tries to open a portal which won't work, you'll need to enter the path manually or copy it.

 Note that you won't be able to launch the game from the manager when in steam deck's game mode.
 But so long as you've *pressed* "Launch Game" at least once, you can launch the game directly and it will still be modded.

 **You'll also need to change your controller layout to the "Mouse Only" template.**